 The EU countries have tackle fatigue going to the cause of the problem: working hours.

 Truck drivers in Europe can only work 96 hours fortnightly.
 They usually count the waiting times as resting time to maximize their performance.
 The digital tachograph is almost impossible to jigger with and very high fines are given to those who try, starting at € 1000.
-One second of driving beyond your allowed time is a big fine too.
+Some seconds of driving beyond your allowed minutes is a big fine too.
 That allows truck drivers to have a good protection against exploitation and fatigue.
 They have plenty of free time to rest and they can enjoy family life.
 Explaining to a European driver that the driving week could be 70 hours and they will use a paper logbook makes them feel like the move might not be worthy.